Rules and information

 Transportation and Shuttle Services

-- There will be shuttle service provided between Tulsa and Sand Springs for racers.
+- There will not be shuttle service provided between Tulsa and Sand Springs for racers.